Hey everybody, welcome back to The School of Greatness!

 Five years ago, I made my first post opening up about my childhood sexual abuse.
 It was the best thing I could have done.
 My life became so much better when I started to share my shame.
 I was able to sleep through the night, I connected to other people, and I was able to give and receive love.

 If you’re interested in hearing my story in a little more detail, I’d encourage you to check out Episode #61.
-In that episode, my good friend Jonathan Fields facilitates the discussion as I share exactly what happened to me and my journey to healing.
+In that episode, my good friend Jonathan Fields facilitates the discussion as I share exactly what happened to me and my healing journey.

 Now, I want to help other people experience the same feeling of light, peace, and power that I did when I opened up about my rape.